mineshaftgap/rds-cluster-route53-records/README.md

 This is a crude Node.js program to get the most recent readers and writers in a cluster and will make Route 53 records accordingly

+You will need the following:
+* IAM on the Route 53 account that has ability to create Route 53 records
+* IAM on the RDS account that has the ability to describe RDS clusters and instances
+* User on a host in the RDS VPC that can run getent hosts, with an authorized SSH key

+It is recommended that you provide all the accounts above with the minimal access needed.

 Here is example usage:

     node rds-cluster-route53-records.js \